The key to winning over an interviewer is to leave a good impression.

 3. Be prepared

 To really impress your interviewer, arrive as prepared as possible.
-This means you've spent time researching the company, its industry, and the position you applied for.
+This means you've spent time researching the company with a pre-interview research checklist to learn about its industry, and the position you applied for.
 You've combed through the company's website, LinkedIn page, and social media accounts, and you're caught up on recent company and industry news.

 Having this intel on hand, you can more confidently answer questions like, “Why do you want to work here?” and “What about this position appeals to you?”
 An interviewer wants to know you're legitimately interested in the position and have put the time in to show it.